mycampus-project/my-garage/README.md

 If you're following a tutorial, it'll probably say you to run something like `yarn add x` or `npm install x`.
 You need to replace that with `yarn workspace @my-garage/<project name> add x`

+## Deployment

+There's 3 things that need to be deployed:

+- Backend + Mongo
+- Admin frontend
+- Timebooking frontend

+Let's take a look at them separately.

+### Backend

+Backend is a simple Node.JS app that uses `packages/common`.
+A Docker container can be built with [Dockerfile.backend](Dockerfile.backend).
+Backend requires 3 secrets to run:

+- `JWT_SECRET` - Secret that will be used for encoding JWTs.
+It should not change between deployments, otherwise all issued tokens will become unreadable
+- `CRYPTO_SECRET` - Secret that is used for encoding/decoding Nokia Auth tokens.
+It should not change between deployments, otherwise all saved nokia auth tokens in the database will become unreadable
+- `MONGODB_URL` - URL to mongodb.
+Should contain all auth stuff needed